OPX1000: Modular High-Density

 Unmatched Real-Time Processing

-With up to 8 high-performance HPU (one per front-end module), the OPX1000 hybrid controller has the highest level of real-time classical processing resources available in any quantum controller.
+With up to 8 high-performance PPU (one per front-end module), the OPX1000 hybrid controller has the highest level of real-time classical processing resources available in any quantum controller.
 This enables robust computation during quantum sequences, which are critical for advanced dynamic algorithms such as VQAs, quantum error correction, fast calibration, and more.

 Smooth Scalability